MathMachado/Challenge_Spark_Kafka/README.md

 **Explanation of the code above**:

-* Read Data from RAW Zone: Read Parquet data from the RAW Zone, assuming it's stored in HDFS.
+* **Read Data from RAW Zone**: Read Parquet data from the RAW Zone, assuming it's stored in HDFS.
-* Retrieve Last Processed Record_id: Retrieve the last processed record_id from external storage or a checkpoint to identify the starting point for processing new records.
+* **Retrieve Last Processed Record_id**: Retrieve the last processed record_id from external storage or a checkpoint to identify the starting point for processing new records.
-* Filter Records: Filter out records that have already been processed, using the last processed record_id as a reference.
+* **Filter Records**: Filter out records that have already been processed, using the last processed record_id as a reference.
-* Deduplication: Deduplicate the filtered records based on unique identifiers (e.g., record_id).
+* **Deduplication**: Deduplicate the filtered records based on unique identifiers (e.g., record_id).
-* Data Processing Logic: Define a function (process_data) to perform the actual data processing logic, selecting relevant columns.
+* **Data Processing Logic**: Define a function (process_data) to perform the actual data processing logic, selecting relevant columns.
-* Apply Data Processing Logic: Apply the defined data processing logic to the deduplicated records.
+* **Apply Data Processing Logic**: Apply the defined data processing logic to the deduplicated records.
-* Partition Data: Define a function (partition_data) to partition data based on a specified date field (e.g., "date_field").
+* **Partition Data**: Define a function (partition_data) to partition data based on a specified date field (e.g., "date_field").
-* Write Data to Processed Zone: Write the partitioned data to the Processed Zone in "append" mode.
+* **Write Data to Processed Zone**: Write the partitioned data to the Processed Zone in "append" mode.
-* Store Last Processed Record_id: Store the last processed record_id for the next run to ensure processing only new records.
+* **Store Last Processed Record_id**: Store the last processed record_id for the next run to ensure processing only new records.

 # Main Shell Script (spark submit) and the Python/Scala Spark program